hikeventures/hikeventures.github.io/_posts/best/2015-06-18-best-portable-usb-battery-for-hiking-backpacking.markdown

 Previously, we have used the Astro E3 10000 mAh for our trips which worked quite well for 4-5 day trips.

-However, on our trip to the [Sarek National Park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) in Sweden we realised that 10000 mAh might not be sufficient for longer trips exceeding 4-5 days (depending on how much gear you have to charge).
+However, on our trip to the [Sarek National Park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) in Sweden we realized that 10000 mAh might not be sufficient for longer trips exceeding 4-5 days (depending on how much gear you have to charge).

 As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of our old Anker Astro E3.